Tank! Tank! Tank!

 is a 2009 third-person shooter arcade game developed and published by Namco Bandai Games.
 It was ported to the Wii U in 2012, where it was a system launch title in North America.
-Players control their respective tanks and must destroy opponents and giant mechanical monsters with a variety of weapons, such as machine guns and rocket launchers.
+Players control their respective tanks and must destroy opponents and mechanical kaiju with a variety of weapons, such as machine guns and rocket launchers.
 Its gameplay has been compared to titles such as the Earth Defense Force series, through its usage of B-movie tropes and parodying.

 Designed by producer Makoto Ishii, Tank!
 Tank!
 Tank! is a spiritual successor to Tokyo Wars (1996), an older Namco arcade game that shared many of the same mechanics and ideas.
 Ishii wanted to create an arcade game that allowed players to express themselves through its fast-paced gameplay and visuals.
 He designed it around a vertical-oriented monitor, a concept borrowed from the popularity of Japanese mobile games.
 As these were often played with a vertical screen, Ishii believed it would automatically make players familiar with the gameplay of Tank!
 Tank!
 Tank!.
 The game underwent a reportedly troubled development cycle.

 The arcade version of Tank!
 Tank!
 Tank! was well-received, with critics applauding its exhilarating gameplay and wide array of weapons.
 By comparison, the Wii U version received largely negative reviews, being criticized for its lackluster gamemodes, shallow content, and difficult controls.
 Several believed that the Wii U port was evident that the game should have been exclusive to arcades.
 However, it was praised for its concept and graphical style, and was a moderate commercial success in Japan.